 - 12.1 Except as provided for at Clause 4 and Clause 12.2 and where a right of enforcement is expressly provided for in this Wholesale Contract, it is not intended that a third party shall have the right to enforce any term of this Wholesale Contract under the Contracts (Rights of Third Parties) Act 1999. - 12.2 It is intended that each of the Market Operator and the Authority shall be entitled to enforce their rights under this Wholesale Contract as a third party under the Contracts (Rights of Third Parties) Act 1999 for the purposes of securing the orderly participation of Trading Parties in the market.

-The Wholesale Contract for Wholesale Services Page 7 of 13 12.3 The Contracting Wholesaler and the Contracting Retailer may terminate or vary this Wholesale Contract, acting in accordance with Clause 2.2 and Clause 6 respectively, without the need for consent from the Market Operator.
+12.3 The Contracting Wholesaler and the Contracting Retailer may terminate or vary this Wholesale Contract, acting in accordance with Clause 2.2 and Clause 6 respectively, without the need for consent from the Market Operator.

 13 Entire agreement